grantsrb/langpractice/README.md

     "bnorm": bool
         determines if the model should use batchnorm. true means it does use batchnorm
+    "lnorm": bool
+        determines if the model should use layernorm. true means it does use layernorm on both the h and c recurrent vectors just after the lstm cell.
+Not that using the layernorm after the cell still results in a normalized input for the next step in time while normalizing the input for the action and language networks.
     "n_frame_stack": int
         the number of frames to stack for an observation of the game "lr": float